-- Documentation signaling requesting a reinstatement must be submitted to the Office of Student Affairs no later than sixty days before the requested return date. - All conditions for reinstatement as stipulated in the initiation documentation must be fulfilled prior to the reinstatement date.

-- The conditions for reinstatement may be modified by the MSASC if the school learns of significant additional concerns while the student is on leave. - 4.
+- 2. All conditions for reinstatement as stipulated in the initiation documentation must be fulfilled prior to the reinstatement date. - 3.
+The conditions for reinstatement may be modified by the MSASC if the school learns of significant additional concerns while the student is on leave. - 4.
 Students that have entered or have been placed on leave which related to a medical circumstance are be required to furnish written clearance from their attending health professional for reinstatement.
 This clearance will ensure their full mental and physical capacity to safely attend patients, adhere with technical standards, and progress in the curriculum without inflicting any personal detriment.